renatogcruz/addendum_for_bench/README.md

 ![](images/bench_process.jpg)

-During the course, aspects of open architecture and participation of the gold-black community were discussed.
+During the course, aspects of open architecture and participation of the ouropretana community were discussed.
 In step 1.0 and 1.5 questions were raised to be addressed in the following projects.
-The experimental project was a bank applique, used in the Open Campus event.
+The experimental project was a bench applique, used in the Open Campus event.

 ![](images/bench.jpg)
 ![](images/bench_orient.jpg)